 Trademark grace periods and proof of use

 A recent case examined whether a rights holder could enforce a trademark within the registration grace period, even if the right is subsequently revoked for non-use.
-Laura Morrish sets out the ruling and explains the importance of regular portfolio reviews to ensure valuable marks are in use.
+We set out the ruling and explain the importance of regular portfolio reviews to ensure valuable marks are in use.

 Earlier this year, the Court of Justice of the EU (CJEU) issued a preliminary ruling as to whether the holder of a national trademark right could pursue damages for infringement of that trademark during the registration grace period when the mark has since been revoked for non-use.